Cataract Eye Surgery

 Why choose A/Prof Skalicky to perform your cataract surgery?

-A/Prof Skalicky is a highly experienced cataract surgeon with a proven track record of excellent results.
+A/Prof Skalicky is a highly experienced cataract surgeon in Melbourne with a proven track record of excellent results.
 The doctor and his team place a great emphasis on high-quality service that begins with unrushed and open counselling about cataracts, cataract surgery, your likely experience, and the outcome.

 Pre-operative measurements are carried out with precision to determine the correct power of the artificial lens you need.
 Furthermore, A/Prof Skalicky performs cataract surgery with the utmost care and diligence, at a surgical centre with the highest of standards.
 Consequently, on auditing results from all our cataract surgeries, we have consistently very good outcomes with an excellent safety profile.